vapor-ware/sctl/README.md

 **Pipeline Releases**:

-> Currently only x86, linux/mac are published.
+> Currently only x86 arch, linux/mac/windows are published.

 Download the latest stable release from the [Releases](https://github.com/vapor-ware/sctl/releases) listing for your platform/arch.